🐾 La Ruche Animals – Old & New

 🐈 The Cats of La Ruche – Mischief, Comfort & Character

-Eddie – Our latest arrival.
-She appeared after Storm Ciarán, bedraggled, meowing and absolutely determined to stay.
-We gave her a safe space in the barn (the same building that houses Ursula Gîte and a few other areas — one day, perhaps, another gîte 👀).
-She’s now queen of the house — and yes, she sleeps on Mum’s bed every night 😼.
+Eddie is our latest arrival.
+She appeared after Storm Ciarán, bedraggled, shouting at us and absolutely determined to stay.
+We gave her a safe space in the barn — the same building that houses Ursula Gîte and a few other areas which may one day become another gîte 👀.

 🐓 Chickens, Ducks & the Everyday Farmyard Choir